Is Web3 Development Dead? A DevRel Perspective

 “Too much hype, not enough real-world impact.”

 https://www.reddit.com/r/webdev/comments/1ehctct/is_web3_blockchain_development_dead/Honestly?
 I get it.
 Web3 hasn’t exactly nailed product-market fit because we’ve spent more time chasing flashy funding rounds and speculative tokens rather than building tech that genuinely solves actual problems.
-The hype cycle was fun (for a hot second), but developers need more than tokenomics and memes to keep them engaged.
-Meanwhile, venture capitalists have tightened their purse strings, gravitating toward the more predictable returns of AI, leaving many blockchain projects starved for the funding necessary to achieve their ambitious (unrealistic) promises.
+Now VCs are pouring into AI, starving blockchain projects of capital.

 Clearing Up Some Common Misconceptions